 Tracking pixel

-A tracking pixel is a tiny image or script that fires an HTTP request when a page loads or an event happens, carrying the URL, referrer, timestamp, and identifiers back to a collection server.
+A tracking pixel is a tiny image or script that fires an HTTP request on a pageview or event, carrying the URL, referrer, timestamp, and identifiers to a collection server.

 #A pixel sends; a cookie remembers

-Pixels and cookies are constantly conflated, and they do opposite jobs.
+The two are constantly conflated and do opposite jobs.
 The pixel is the messenger: it transmits what just happened.
-The cookie is the memory: it stores an identifier so the next request can be recognized as the same visitor.
-Pixels typically set cookies to do their job across visits, which is where the confusion starts and where the constraints bite: browsers now cap how long script-set cookies live (Safari's ITP: seven days), trim referrers, and let blockers suppress the request entirely.
-A well-built pixel degrades gracefully under those limits; a badly built one silently reports a smaller world.
+The cookie is the memory: it stores an identifier so the next request is recognized as the same visitor.
+Pixels typically set cookies to work across visits, which is exactly where browsers now push back: script-set cookies capped at seven days on Safari, trimmed referrers, and blockers suppressing the request entirely.

-In practice: Buron ships its own first-party pixel, collecting on your domain into your warehouse: the anatomy above, operated as a product.
+In practice: Buron ships its own first-party pixel that collects on your domain into your warehouse.
+It is the anatomy above, operated as a product.

-What a live pixel's request actually contains, what browsers strip from it, and where pixels go from here: Tracking pixels: how they work and where they're going.
-The best-known instance gets its own entry at Meta pixel, and the full conversion territory routes from Conversion tracking & signal quality.
+What a live pixel's request contains and what browsers strip from it: Tracking pixels: how they work and where they're going.
+The best-known instance has its own entry: Meta pixel.

 Related terms